Table of Contents:

 programs upon starting X you can use the user customizable

 described in the Files and Folders section.
-An example you might use
+You will automatically be

 Place the contents above into